Enhancing the Transformer with Explicit Relational Encoding for Math Problem Solving: Experimental Results

 We merge the different training splits \textit{train-easy}, \textit{train-medium}, and \textit{train-hard} from all modules into one big training dataset of 120 million unique samples.
 From this dataset we extract a character-level vocabulary of 72 symbols, including \textit{start-of-sentence}, \textit{end-of-sentence}, and \textit{padding} symbols\footnote{Note that \cite{saxton2018analysing} report a vocabulary size of 95, but this figure encompasses characters that never appear in the pre-generated training and test data.}.

-\section{Experimental results}
+\section{Experimental Results}

-We evaluate our trained model on the concatenated interpolation and extrapolation datasets of the pre-generated files, achieving a new state of the art: see Table~\ref{accurcy-table}.
-For a more detailed comparison, Fig.~\ref{fig:per_module} shows the interpolation and extrapolation performance of every module separately.
-The TP-Transformer matches or out-performs the Transformer in every module but one (\textit{probability\_\_swr\_p\_sequence}).
-Our model never quite converged, and was stopped prematurely after 1.7 million steps.
-We trained our model on one server with 4 V100 Nvidia GPUs for 25 days.
+We evaluate our trained model on the concatenated interpolation and extrapolation datasets of the pre-generated files, achieving a new state of the art (see Table 1).
+A more detailed comparison of the interpolation and extrapolation performance for every module separately can be found in the supplementary material.
+Throughout 1.0 million training steps, the interpolation error on the held-out data was strictly decreasing.
+We trained on one machine with 8 P100 Nvidia GPUs for 10 days.
+Preliminary experiments of 2.0 million training steps indicates that the interpolation accuracy of the TP-Transformer can be further improved to at least 84.24\%. \looseness=-1